timofeysie/rainbow-connection/docs/notes.md

 ## TODO

 Player and spectator roles are still not developed.
-The ref role needs to have a list of games to select at control.
+The ref role needs to have a list of games to select and control.
+The new API stuff in dev-server.js needs to be added to server.js.

+### Users

+The users list from the server needs to have the roles in them so the ref knows who to invite to a game.
+Currently there are only emails.

 ### Player roles